 The medium-detail U.S. maps contain: all incorporated cities, shaded metropolitan areas, county boundaries, shaded public lands (such as national forests and parks) and some major city streets.
-Also included are Interstate, U.S. and state highways, highway exits and exit services information, large and medium-sized lakes and streams and more than 60,000 navigation aids with 10,000 wrecks and obstructions in U.S. coastal and Great Lakes waters.
+Also included are Interstate, U.S. and state highways, large- and medium-sized lakes and streams and more than 60,000 navigation aids with 10,000 wrecks and obstructions in U.S. coastal and Great Lakes waters.
+New for 2007 are more than 3,000 enhanced lake maps that show better defined shorelines, depth contours and other underwater features.

-The LCX-26CHD and LCX-111CHD have Nautic Path charts, HotSpots Elite charts and all high detail custom maps preloaded on a 20 Gigabyte hard drive.
-Therefore, if you own either the LCX-26CHD or LCX-111CHD, you do not need to load any of those charts/maps into the unit.
+The LCX HD models have NauticPath charts, Fishing Hot Spots maps and all high detail MapCreate custom maps preloaded on a 30 gigabyte hard drive.
+If you own an HD model you do not need to load any of those high detail charts/maps into the unit.
 The unit can also use Navionics charts, but they must be loaded via a Navionics card.
-MMC and SD cards still will be necessary to log sonar chart data and to store GPS data files.

 MapCreate custom maps include massive amounts of information not found in the background map.
-MapCreate contains: Points of Interest database, all the minor roads and streets, all the landmark features (such as summits, schools, radio towers, etc.); more rivers, streams, smaller lakes and ponds and their names.
+MapCreate contains: the searchable Points of Interest database, all the minor roads and streets, all the landmark features (such as summits, schools, radio towers, etc.); more rivers, streams, smaller lakes and ponds and their names.